madel-04/madel-04/README.md

-<h1 align="center">Hi, I'm Mayte 👋</h1>
+<h1 align="center">Hi, I'm Mayte </h1>

 <p align="center">
-  Software Developer with a strong interest in systems programming, backend development, and automation.
-I enjoy working close to the operating system, writing clean and efficient code, and continuously improving my engineering skills.
+  I am a junior software engineer in training at 42 Madrid, with a strong interest in Data Science, Artificial Intelligence, and Software Development.
+I have hands-on experience through an intensive, project-based learning environment at 42 and through personal projects.
+I work with in-demand technologies such as Python, data analysis and machine learning libraries, Git, Linux, and low-level programming in C. My GitHub reflects my technical growth, problem-solving mindset, and focus on writing clean, efficient, and scalable code.
+I am preparing to transition into a professional role within the tech industry.
 </p>

 ---

 ## 🧑‍💻 About Me

-* Interested in low-level programming, backend systems, and tooling
 * Experience with containers, CI workflows, and version control
+* Practical knowledge gained through intensive, project-based learning and personal projects, covering the full lifecycle from experimentation to functional implementations.
+* Comfortable working with Python and its data ecosystem, including data processing, basic machine learning, and scripting in Linux environments.
+* Background in software development with C, Git-based workflows, containers, CI workflows, and version control.
 * Constantly learning and refining fundamentals

 ---